sangupta/bedrock/README.md

 Bedrock is a [ReactJS][reactjs] UI component library built using [Typescript][typescript].
 It uses [Bootstrap 5][bootstrap] CSS framework for styling. `bedrock` still follows the classic way of including CSS in HTML file to decouple the design system from component library and also to improve load performance by leveraging browser caching.
+The library is published as browser-compatible ESM version.
+Thus, you can directly leverage the component library in your `importmap` and point it to the latest version.

+## Technical notes

+* The `bedrock.css` file includes all definitions from the corresponding `bootstrap.css` file and thus including `bedrock.css` should be sufficient in your project.

-The library is built and tested against the latest versions (as of date):
+* The library is built and tested against the latest versions (as of date):

-* React 18.2.0
+  * React 18.2.0 (runtime dependency)
-* Bootstrap 5.2.3
+  * Bootstrap 5.2.3 (dev dependency)
-* Node 18
+  * Node 20 (dev dependency)

-### NOTE: Rewrite in progress.
-Old code is in `bedrock-old` branch.
+* CSS file needs to be currently manually included in your `index.html` file.
+In future, once **CSS import assertions** `import styles from './bedrock.css' assert { type: 'css }` become available, this requirement will be removed.

 ## Usage